What is a Bridge Piercing?

 As far as piercings go, a bridge piercing is fairly straightforward.
 Because it is considered a surface piercing and is placed in the thin skin around your nasal area, a bridge piercing is typically categorized as relatively quick and painless.
 Many people describe the feeling as a quick sting that passes quickly.

-First, your piercer will thoroughly clean the bridge of your nose and surrounding area.
+First, your piercer will thoroughly clean the bridge of your nose and the surrounding area.
 Then, the entry and exit points will be marked, to ensure they are symmetrical and placed according to your preference.
 If you aren’t sure what positioning you want for your piercing, your piercer can help you get an idea of what your different options may look like.

 After you’re happy with the position of the entry and exit points, the piercer will do the piercing and insert the jewelry of your choice!